 Carbon positive means that the company is environmentally friendly.
 Their agenda goes beyond not harming the environment.
 They are carbon neutral, meaning they remove the same amount of CO2 they release in their activities.
-Yet they take it one step further and remove even more CO2 from the atmosphere.
+Yet they take it one step further and take away even more CO2 from the atmosphere.
 In other words, these kinds of businesses work to mitigate climate change.

 What is carbon positive?

 Furthermore, to become carbon positive, a company can help halt deforestation.
-They can also eliminate their use of fossil fuels, by sourcing all their energy from renewable sources.
+They can also eliminate their use of fossil fuels by sourcing all their energy from renewable sources.